LuxuSam/PhysicalButton/README.md

  After an initial save you can still set the button name, debounce time and activity.
  You are not able to switch from action to GCODE or from GCODE to action anymore for that button.

+# Note:
+ When you set up multiple "buttons" for one GPIO, only the bounce time of the first created button is used.
+ The specified GCODE commands or actions for the other "buttons" will be executed in order of your button list.

 ## ⚠️ Use at your own risk ⚠️
-  I am not accountable for any damages made to your printer/raspberry pi when using this plugin (e.g. wrong wiring of buttons, gcode commands that you send with the buttons to your printer, ...).
+  I am not accountable for any damages made to your printer/raspberry pi when using this plugin (e.g. wrong wiring of buttons, GCODE commands that you send with the buttons to your printer, ...).

   When setting the plugin up corresponding to my instructions, nothing should happen.